HannesHaglund/my-emacs/README.md

 ```
 M-x eval-buffer
-M-x overwrite-emacs-d
+M-x my-emacs-configure-load-on-startup
 M-x restart-emacs
 ```

-This will overwrite the relevant files in ~/.emacs.d and restart emacs.
+This will append a load-file call loading init.el to ~/.emacs.